10 Days from$2,455 p/p in USD

 - Canyoning adventure

 Today you will discover the charms of the underground of Sao Jorge Island, volcanic caves, lava tubes and algares.
-The island of Sao Jorge offers several volcanic cavities to practice speleology.
+The island of Sao Jorge offers several volcanic cavities to practice speleology (study of caves).
 It is on this island that you can find the largest vertical cave (algar) in the Azores and one of the largest in Portugal.
 Here there are many other and extremely beautiful cavities of easy access.
 All through the route you are monitored by your guide, who handle the ropes to descend as well as monitor the safety of each participant.
 You will leave a real adventure underground on this 7-hour day trip.

 - Accredited guides